Osvaldo178/Osvaldo178.github.io/_posts/2020-09-14-Understanding-Terminal.md

 - cd- The ‘cd’ command allows you to change the directory.
 - pwd- The ‘pwd’ command allows you to print the working directory.
 - mkdir- The ‘mkdir’ command allows you to make a new folder in the terminal.
-- md- The ‘md’ command allows the user to make a directory in a specific path.
+- mv- The ‘mv’ command allows the user to move the contents of the source file to the target file and give it a new name